jajajag/Safe-MBPO/README.md

 	sh install.sh

-BTW, you may need to install the newest version of PyTorch if the GPU uses sm86 architecture.
+BTW, you may need to install the newest version of PyTorch and NumPy if the GPU uses sm86 architecture.

 Once setup is complete, run the code using the following command: